ashokolarov/MonoDepth/README.md

 $C_{L1}^l = \sum_{i, j} |y_{pred} - y_{true}|$

-Again, used to measure the similarity between the ground truth depth map and the network's prediction
+Again, this is used to measure the similarity between the ground truth depth map and the network's prediction

 #### Disparity Smoothness